Unearth (film)

 Unearth is a 2020 American horror film directed and edited by John C. Lyons and Dorota Swies, from a screenplay by Lyons and Kelsey Goldberg.
 It stars Adrienne Barbeau and Marc Blucas as the respective heads of two neighboring farm families in the rural United States.
 When one of the families leases their land to a natural gas company, the resulting fracking releases a force that threatens the lives of both families.
 Alongside Barbeau and Blucas, the film's cast includes P. J. Marshall, Allison McAtee, Rachel McKeon, Monica Wyche, and Brooke Sorenson.

 Unearth premiered at the Fantasia International Film Festival in August 2020.
 It received a theatrical release on Earth Day, April 22, 2021.
-The Museum of Modern Art (MoMA) in New York opened its Messaging the Monstrous: Eco Horror program on August 22, 2022 with the film and Q&A with filmmakers, John C. Lyons and Dorota Swies, hosted by curator, Caryn Coleman.

 Plot

-In rural Pennsylvania, two farming families - the Lomacks (father George, daughters, Heather and Kim and grandson Reece, Kim's infant son), and the Dolans (Kathryn, Tom and daughter Christina) - maintain a long-running feud.
+In rural Pennsylvania, two farming families - the Lomacks (father George, daughters, Heather and Kim and grandson Reese, Kim's infant son), and the Dolans (Kathryn, Tom, Aubrey and daughter Christina) - maintain a long-running feud.
 Both families have fallen on desperate times financially, exacerbating the situation.
 George Lomack, a single father operating a failing auto repair business, is approached by representatives of Patriot Exploration, a natural gas fracking company with an interest in acquiring drilling rights on his land.
 Eager to earn money for his two daughters, George accepts the offer.
 This is to the horror of Dolan matriarch Kathryn, and the tension between the two families escalates further.

 Patriot Exploration brings in their equipment and begins operations on the Lomack property, greatly disrupting the lives of the two families.
 Strange events begin soon thereafter; the members of both families gradually suffer the effects of a strange illness, initially compelling them to obsessively scratch their skin.
-As their sanity degenerates from the illness, George's infant grandson senses something wrong with the tap water and refuses to drink it, but the others do.
+As their sanity degrades from the illness, George's infant grandson Reese senses something wrong with the tap water and refuses to drink it, but the others do.
 Other strange events occur, such as the conspicuous absence of wildlife sounds outside the families' homes.